xalelax/blog/_drafts/plotting-hypergraphs.markdown

 While the fewer extra nodes caused by a partial star expansion make the second plot slightly more readable, both of the plots above are still deeply unsatisfying.
-My main issues with these visualizations (and similar ones I ended up producing while experimenting on this) are the following:
+My main issues with these visualizations (and similar ones I ended up producing while experimenting on this topic) are the following:
  1. There is too much information on a single image, and far too many overlapping lines; this makes the plot hard to read, and potentially useless.